-David has worked for First NZ Capital since November 2011, and before that Macquarie Private Wealth and BNZ Private Bank.
-He works as a qualified Authorised Financial Advisor (AFA) and has a Bachelor of Commerce degree, majoring in Marketing, plus a Chartered Financial Analyst (CFA) qualification.
+David has worked for Jarden Ltd since November 2011, and before that Macquarie Private Wealth and BNZ Private Bank.
+He is an Authorised Financial Advisor (AFA), has a Bachelor of Commerce degree and completed the Chartered Financial Analyst (CFA) designation in 1999.

 Tom’s history has been built on action balanced with a service ethic.
 Formerly an army officer, he has been working with charities as a strategic income advisor since 2007.
 In this time, he has been responsible for organisational transformations and multi-million dollar fundraising campaigns in New Zealand, Australia and the UK.

 Tom’s speciality is harnessing the power of the charitable dollar when it is applied for results.
 As such, he has a wealth of experience of leading practical change at Board level across the non-profit sector.

 Tom was asked to join the board at an exciting time in the Trust’s life and was inspired by the determination and drive of all those involved in CatWalk.
 He feels privileged to be part of the ‘A team’ built by the founders to make permanent spinal cord injury a thing of the past.